The Gay Dating Paradox: Why Men Struggle to Commit in Relationships

 And so you start to prioritize them in your life because it seems like a mutual fit to you, but they are still seeing you as an option compared to everyone else because they don't have the level of clarity that you have.
 And it's not because they're a bad person.
 There is nothing wrong with them.
 There’s nothing wrong with you.
 It is literally the exhaustion of choice fatigue and the lack of clarity around what they want and need that creates the situation where you might be really compatible, but the relationship is unable to move forward because you're only dating them, but they're dating five other people (plus all the matches and conversations they’re still having on the dating apps).

 And so it is not at a mutual level of ability or availability to move forward because they’ve got too many windows open.
-Remember that computer analogy: too many tabs, too many windows, and how it slows computer down versus when there’s just the one?
+Remember that computer analogy: too many tabs, too many windows, and how it slows computer down compared to when there’s just the one open tab?
 That incompatibility is not really a values thing or a qualities thing.
 It's just the choices have overwhelmed this person and they're just unable to move forward and that's not your fault, but it…it sucks.
 Pardon my English.
 Y'all know what I was about to say.
 It effing sucks when you are in that situation.

 Again, I invite you to take the dating skill quiz at datingskillquiz.com.